To Hell and Back (film): Production

 When Universal-International picked up the film rights to Audie Murphy's book, he initially declined to play himself, recommending instead Tony Curtis, with whom he had previously worked in three Westerns, Sierra, Kansas Raiders and The Cimarron Kid.
 However, producer Aaron Rosenberg and director Jesse Hibbs convinced Audie to star in the picture, despite the fact the 30-year-old Murphy would be portraying himself as he was at ages 17–20.
+At one point during filming, Murphy allegedly alarmed and scared the film crew and his colleagues when he brought loaded firearms on set rather than using the props that were available, largely believed to be due to the Post Traumatic Stress Disorder he suffered following his service in the war itself.

 The picture was filmed at Fort Lewis and Yakima Training Center, near Yakima, Washington with actual soldiers.
 Murphy received 60% of the $25,000 the studio paid for the rights, as well as $100,000 and 10% of the net profits for starring and acting as a technical advisor.

 Release

 The film's world premiere was held at the Majestic Theatre in San Antonio, Texas on August 17, 1955.
 The date of the premiere was also the tenth anniversary of Murphy's army discharge at Fort Sam Houston in San Antonio.